How to Stop Absorbing Other People’s Energy (And Protect Your Own)

 Not everyone absorbs other people’s energy equally.
 People who are naturally sensitive, empathetic, or attuned to emotional undercurrents tend to be more susceptible.
 So do people who grew up in environments where reading the emotional state of others was a survival skill — where being tuned in to how someone else was feeling was necessary for safety or connection.

 This is not a deficit.
 That same attunement is often the source of deep interpersonal connection, creativity, and emotional intelligence.
-The challenge is learning to direct it consciously rather than having it operate automatically in ways that leave you depleted.
+The challenge in how to stop absorbing other people’s energy isn’t becoming less sensitive — it’s learning to direct that sensitivity consciously rather than having it operate automatically in ways that leave you depleted.

 The Difference Between Empathy and Absorption